csvlewis/rails-engine/README.md

 You can then enter queries by adding them to the URL.
 For example, if you wanted to get a list of all of the invoices for merchant 1, you could enter 'localhost:3000/api/v1/merchants/1/invoices' and get the JSON representation of that data.

-All possible search queries can be found in the project description [here](http://backend.turing.io/module3/projects/rails_engine).
+All possible endpoints can be found in the project description [here](http://backend.turing.io/module3/projects/rails_engine).

 # Database Visualization